53+ Ways to Give Experience Gifts Instead of Stuff This Year (Even Last Minute)

 Family Time

-• Lunch Dates – Give gift certificates to a favorite breakfast or lunch place to a child and plan a one-on-one date with that child.
+• Lunch Dates – Give vouchers to a favorite breakfast or lunch place to a child and plan a one-on-one date with them.

 • Movie Tickets – We don’t go to the movies often, but sometimes there are some great family movies coming out around Christmastime.